BTU4future - Participatory climate protection

-Since summer semester 2022 there is the transdisciplinary module "BTU4future" – open for all students who want to deal with climate protection and sustainable development in a very practical way!
+The transdisciplinary module "BTU4future" has been available since summer semester 2022 - open to all students who want to deal with climate protection and sustainable development in a very practical way!

 Core idea and objective